 Photocopiers

 The photocopiers in the Learning Commons and in the Teacher Media Center are for student use.
 All other photocopiers are strictly for the use of University personnel.
-The photocopiers for student use operate off funds from student ID cards.
+The photocopiers for student use operate off funds leveled through semester fees.